Gopi-eng2202/prometheus/docs/installation.md

 prom/prometheus`.
 This starts Prometheus with a sample configuration and exposes it on port 9090.

+Note: "Running Docker containers as root is not recommended, those running in this way should be aware that the container runs as user "nobody" by default.
+This will potentially cause permissions errors in certain deployment environments."

 The Prometheus image uses a volume to store the actual metrics.
 For production deployments it is highly recommended to use a [named volume](https://docs.docker.com/storage/volumes/)